 Finish: Westminster Bridge

 Length: Two miles

 This route reveals London’s towering landmarks and serene parks and starts at Green Park, following the path through the lush lawns until the striking architecture of Buckingham Palace comes into view.
-After an obligatory selfie, continue along the route to The Mall, a grand ceremonial route adorned with Union Jack flags.
+After an obligatory selfie, visitors can continue along the route to The Mall, a grand ceremonial route adorned with Union Jack flags.
 Adjacent is St James’s Park – a picturesque spot for a picnic or café lunch.
-Further along this grand road, you’ll encounter Admiralty Arch and Trafalgar Square, as well as masterpieces within the National Gallery.
-After taking in the fountains and bronze lions, head to The Trafalgar St James rooftop bar for a cocktail with a view, before continuing on to Whitehall, which is home to the historic Horse Guards, the opulent Banqueting House and 10 Downing Street.
-At the end of Whitehall is the political epicentre of England, Parliament Square, where you can gaze upon the House of Commons and Big Ben, all just a stone’s throw from Westminster Bridge, which offers striking views of the River Thames and Southbank.
+Further along this grand road, future visitors will encounter Admiralty Arch and Trafalgar Square, as well as masterpieces within the National Gallery.
+After taking in the fountains and bronze lions, visitors could head to The Trafalgar St James rooftop bar for a cocktail with a view, before continuing on to Whitehall, which is home to the historic Horse Guards, the opulent Banqueting House and 10 Downing Street.
+At the end of Whitehall is the political epicentre of England, Parliament Square, where visitors can gaze upon the House of Commons and Big Ben, all just a stone’s throw from Westminster Bridge, which offers striking views of the River Thames and Southbank.

 Start: Newton Street